37 Unbeatable Virtual Happy Hour Games for Workgroups

 This Zoom happy hour game is nice and simple but can be a lot of fun—and a great way to learn more about your colleagues!

 To play, one person asks an either/or question, like ‘coffee or tea?’ or ‘cats or dogs?’ and each team member provides their answers.

 Whoever’s in the minority takes a sip of their beverage!

 If you’re looking to make your game cheat-proof, have everyone write down their responses before answering.

 One thing’s for sure.
 St. Patrick’s Day brings out the Irish in all of our hearts, no matter where we are in the world!
 So, this year, gather your remote team and celebrate Celtic culture with St. Patrick’s Day Virtual Happy Hour, an immersive, interactive, and highly engaging virtual happy hour activity hosted by a professional actor.
 Together, you’ll face a series of Celtic-themed challenges, including a buzzin’ Irish trivia game, a Famous Irish Faces challenge, an Irish-themed “Would You Rather” conversation game, and even a few Irish pub song-based memory challenges.

 This was a ton of fun back in school, so you can bet it’ll be a ton of fun as adults!
 In advance of your Zoom happy hour, ask each attendee to bring something they’d like to show off.
 It can be an item, a video, a song—even a person!
 Then, they’ll give an explanation of whatever it is to your group.

-The game rules are straightforward, and the only tool you need is Google Maps street view.
+The rules of this virtual happy hour activity are straightforward, and the only tool you need is Google Maps street view.

 Before starting the game, decide whether you’ll be playing in teams or individually.